VERSION: 1 February 2018

 Article 1 Monumental and these general terms and conditions

-1.1 These general terms and conditions will be used by Monumental Productions B.V.’s subsidiary, sub-subsidiary and/or sister companies (and/or their subsidiary or sub-subsidiary companies).
+1.1 These general terms and conditions will be used by Monumental Productions B.V.’s subsidiary, sub-subsidiary and/or sister companies (and/or their subsidiary or sub-subsidiary companies), including the Connect and Drumcode event companies.
 Every company that uses these terms and conditions will be consistently referred to hereinafter as a ‘Monumental company.
 Every Monumental company must use these terms and conditions itself in dealings with the other party/consumer, make them available on its Website and send them free of charge at the request of an interested party.
 The Monumental company as referred to here is thus the ‘user’ of the general terms and conditions within the meaning of Section 231(b), Book 6 of the Dutch Civil Code.
 Monumental B.V. is never a party itself to any agreement with the other party or the user of these general terms and conditions within the meaning of the law.
 As such, Monumental is never a party to a dispute or liable towards the other party under these general terms and conditions.

 1.2 The Monumental company has its registered office at Herengracht 433, 1017 BR Amsterdam, the Netherlands.
 The Monumental company can be reached via the e-mail address firstname.lastname@example.org.